wmahfoudh/archmallow/README.md

 # Archmallow
-This is an n00bs collection of info related to installing Arch and customizing i3-gaps along with my personal templates.
-This aims to document and record in one place various tasks performed whenever installing and doing customization on a new machine.
-Some of these customizations are hardware agnostic, others are matters of taste.
-Otherwise, if any information provided here could be of any help that would be great!
+This is a *one stop shop* n00b's collection of notes and templates related to installing Arch and customizing i3-gaps.
+It's not a *"yet another Arch installation tutorial"*, but rather to address a set of practical problems a beginner faces when installing Arch, in order to have a fully fuctional installation at the end of the day comparable to other distros or other operating systems.
+This repo is mainly for personal use, however, that would be great if others can get something out of it.

 # Installation
 - [Arch Linux install](./docs/arch-install.md)
 - [Creating a new user](./docs/new-user.md)